onosproject/sdran-docs/release_notes/sdran_1.1.md

 ## Deployment
 * sdran-helm-charts
-  * ONOS RIC can be installed from the helm charts as shown below:
+  * ONOS RIC can be installed from the helm charts as shown below
+  * NOTE for 1.1.1 release, use SD-RAN umbrella chart version 1.1.4 (appversion 1.1.1)
 ```bash
 # Set up onos and sdran repos
 helm repo add cord https://charts.opencord.org